berkaygediz/json-orders/README.md

 # E-Commerce Application

-This example represents a JavaScript-based application that simulates an e-commerce platform.
+This example represents a TypeScript-based application that simulates an e-commerce platform.
 The application manages products, customers, and orders, and calculates the total amount for each order, including KDV (Value Added Tax).

 ## Table of Contents